plebbit/plebbit-js/README.md

   noCrossposts?: boolean
   noUpvotes?: boolean
   noDownvotes?: boolean
-  noAuthors?: boolean // no others at all, like 4chan anonymousAuthors?: string // authors are given anonymous ids inside threads, like 4chan noNestedReplies?: boolean // no nested replies, like old school forums and 4chan safeForWork?: boolean
+  noAuthors?: boolean // no authors at all, like 4chan anonymousAuthors?: string // authors are given anonymous ids inside threads, like 4chan noNestedReplies?: boolean // no nested replies, like old school forums and 4chan safeForWork?: boolean